 Resident legal entities are taxed on their worldwide income, while non-resident entities are taxed on their Moldovan-sourced income.
 Taxable income is computed as accounting profit adjusted in accordance with tax legislation.

 Under the National Accounting Standards, the following inventory valuation methods are mandatory: specific identification, first in first out (FIFO), and weighted average cost.
-Starting 1 January 2020, the last in first out (LIFO) inventory method of valuation has been introduced.
+Starting 1 January 2020, the last in first out (LIFO) inventory method of valuation has been reintroduced.

 Assets are generally valued at their acquisition cost, production cost, or market value.